pranabdas/espresso/docs/scf/scf.md

 + Let us create a new directory for our silicon calculations.
 Go to the directory using terminal.

-+ We need to create an input file where we will provide various important parameters for the self consistent calculation.
-Our input file is [si.scf.in](https://github.com/pranabdas/qe-dft/){:target="_blank"}.
++ We need to create an input file where we will provide various important parameters for the self consistent calculation (solves the Kohn-Sham equation self-consistently).
+In QE input files, there are `NAMELISTS` and `INPUT_CARDS`. `NAMELISTS` variables have default values, and should be provided a new value as required by specific calculation.
+The variables can be declared in any specific order.
+On the other hand, the variables in the `INPUT_CARDS` has always to be specified and in specific order.
+Logically independent `INPUT_CARDS` may be organized in any order.

++ There are three mandatory `NAMELISTS` in `PWscf`: `&CONTROL` (specifies the flux of computation), `&SYSTEM` (specifies the system), and `&ELECTRONS` (specifies the algorithms used to solve the Kohn-Sham equation).
+There are two other `NAMELISTS`: `&IONS` and `&CELLS`, which need to be specified depending on the calculation.

++ Three `INPUT_CARDS`: `ATOMIC_SPECIES`, `ATOMIC_POSITIONS`, and `K_POINTS` in `PWscf` are mandatory.
+There are few others that must be provided in certain calculations.

++ Our input file is [si.scf.in](https://github.com/pranabdas/qe-dft/){:target="_blank"}.
 The input files are typically named with a prefix `.in`.
 In inputs are organized as `&namelists` followed by their fields or cards.
 The `&control`, `&system`, and `&electrons` namelists are required.
 There are also optional `&cell` and  `&ions`, you must provide them if your calculation require them.
 Most variables in the namelist have certain default values (which may or may not fit your needs), however some variables you must always provide.
 Comment lines can be added with lines starting with a `!` like in Fortran.
 ```
 &CONTROL
 ! we want to perform self consistent field calculation
   calculation = 'scf',

-! prefix is reference to the output files.
-Outputs will be saved in <prefix>.save
+! prefix is reference to the output files
   prefix = 'silicon',

 ! output directory.
 Note that it is deprecated.
   outdir = './tmp/'

 ! directory for the pseudo potential directory
-!  pseudo_dir = '/mnt/d/Pranab/QE/SSSP_efficiency_pseudos/'
   pseudo_dir = './'

 ! verbosity high will give more details on the output file